robj411/p2_drivers/README.md

 This is a very large source of uncertainty, and we expect it to be identified as such in value-of-information analyses.

+Finally, we assume that the effect wanes over time, with the minimum (baseline) tending to 1 with a rate of 0 to 0.1% per day.

 <div class="figure">

 <img src="README_files/figure-gfm/mobilityfitted.png" alt="Fit of model to data." width="50%" />